 Mr. Band complements this legislative advocacy by filing amicus briefs in significant cases related to these provisions.
 The amicus brief he authored for library associations was cited in Justice Breyer's opinion for the majority in Kirtsaeng v.
 John A. Wiley & Sons.
 Other amicus briefs Mr. Band drafted have been cited by appellate and district courts.

 Mr. Band’s policy practice has an international dimension as well.
-He has worked on the Anti-Counterfeiting Trade Agreement, the Trans Pacific Partnership Agreement, the World Intellectual Property Organization’s Copyright Treaty and Treaty for the Visually Impaired; the Council of Europe’s Cybercrime Convention and Hate Speech Protocol; the Hague Convention on Exclusive Choice of Court Agreements; and several free trade agreements.
+He has worked on the Anti-Counterfeiting Trade Agreement; the Trans Pacific Partnership Agreement; the Trans-Atlantic Trade and Investment Partnership; the Marrakesh Treaty; the Council of Europe’s Cybercrime Convention and Hate Speech Protocol; the Hague Convention on Exclusive Choice of Court Agreements; and several free trade agreements.
 He also has submitted comments concerning the revision of intellectual property laws in countries as diverse as Canada, Australia, New Zealand, Singapore, Korea, and Israel.

 Mr. Band’s deep substantive knowledge of the application of intellectual property law to information technology permits him to counsel clients on the scope of copyright protection for computer programs; secondary liability and the DMCA’s safe harbors for Internet service providers; the DMCA’s prohibition on the circumvention of access and copy control technology; the protection of online databases; the fair use status of digitization projects; and other complex intellectual property issues.